Search for:

 Author

 Darley Maw is an associate in Baker McKenzie's Antitrust & Competition Practice Group in New York.
 She regularly represents and counsels clients across multiple industries in matters pertaining to antitrust, corporate governance, intellectual property, and commercial contract disputes in federal and state court.
-Prior to joining the Firm she was a litigation associate at a large national law firm, counseling clients across multiple industries in complex commercial disputes.
+Prior to joining the Firm, she was a litigation associate at a large national law firm, counseling clients across multiple industries in complex commercial disputes.
 Prior to that, Darley was a judicial clerk for the Honorable Joel H. Slomsky, US District Court for the Eastern District of Pennsylvania.
+Darley currently serves as the North America co-chair of Baker Asian Lawyers Network (BALN).